Enriquito/youtube-dl-front/README.md

-# youtube-dl-front
+# Youtube-dl-front

-youtube-dl-front is a frontend for youtube-dl.
+Youtube-dl-front is a frontend for youtube-dl.
 With the easy interface you can download and view videos in seconds.

 ## Linux / MacOS Installation